 Shaken baby syndrome

-Shaken baby syndrome — also known as abusive head trauma, shaken impact syndrome, inflicted head injury or infant whiplash syndrome — is a serious brain injury that occurs when an infant or toddler is forcefully shaken.
+Shaken baby syndrome — also known as abusive head trauma, shaken impact syndrome, inflicted head injury or whiplash shake syndrome — is a serious brain injury resulting from forcefully shaking an infant or toddler.
 Shaken baby syndrome destroys a child's brain cells and prevents his or her brain from getting enough oxygen.
 Shaken baby syndrome is a form of child abuse that can result in permanent brain damage or death.

 Shaken baby syndrome is preventable.
 Help is available for parents who are at risk of harming a child.
 Parents also can educate other caregivers about the dangers of shaken baby syndrome.